tylertran349/egain-take-home-assignment/README.md

 # [Lost Package Tracking Chatbot](https://tylertran349.github.io/egain-take-home-assignment/)

-A simple web-based chatbot that helps users track their packages using Google's Gemini AI.
+A simple web-based chatbot that helps users track their packages.
 The chatbot can determine if packages are in transit or already delivered, and provides helpful responses based on the package status.
+Google's Gemini LLM is used to understand user responses and determine which branch in the conversation flow to follow.

 ## Setup/Installation Instructions

-### Getting Your Google Gemini API Key
+### Getting Your Google Gemini API Key (required)

 1. Open your web browser and navigate to https://console.cloud.google.com/projectcreate (log in with your Google account if prompted).